 All employees have unlimited PTO and we do not track or pay out PTO.

-Initiatives must maintain a budget of at least 3x monthly employment costs, to ensure funds are available to pay employees.
+Collectives must maintain a budget of at least 3x monthly employment costs, to ensure funds are available to pay employees.
 (For fixed-term employment situations, it may be possible to drop below this threshold toward the end of the contract.)

 Employees must agree to follow the policies in the OCF Employee Handbook, which covers things like non-harassment, various kind of statutory leave, health and safety, etc. Each state has slightly different required policies so the handbook varies by state (here is the New York handbook as an example).